-Alex Atalal’s São Paulo restaurant, D.O.M., has been rated as the 30th best in list of the world’s top 100 eateries in 2018, with A Casa do Proco at 79th.
-Helena Rizzo’s Mani is also rated in the world’s top 100, at 87th, while Helena herself was voted the world’s best female chef in 2014.
+A Casa do Proco was ranked 39th best in list of the world’s top 100 eateries in 2019.
+Alex Atalal’s São Paulo restaurant, D.O.M., is rated at 54th with Helena Rizzo’s Mani at 73rd, while Helena herself was voted the world’s best female chef in 2014.

 If the nightlife is unrivalled in Latin America, the same can also be said for the shopping.
 Visitors can choose between traditional and modern shopping centres, such as Iguatemi, Morumbi and Cidade Jardim, or exclusive boutiques, the most famous of which are found in and around Rua Oscar Freire, the city’s Rodeo Drive.